chase/vim-ansible-yaml/README.md

 Adds additional syntax highlighting and fixes indentation for Ansible's dialect of YAML.
-Detects the whether a file is Ansible YAML based on the presence of a [structure following Ansible's Playbook Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html#directory-layout).
+Detects whether a file is Ansible YAML based on the presence of a [structure following Ansible's Playbook Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html#directory-layout).

 ## Install